cmonty/reading-list/readme.md

 > Read this book while planning a survey application.
 I wanted to make sure we were designing forms in a way that made sense for the user and that they were also accessible.
 I think the most important concept I got from this book was error messaging.
 Forms that don't make it clear what, where, and why an error occured can be frustrating. _2010_

 **Learn C on the Mac** by Dave Mark

+> Great introduction to compiled languages and C in general.
+I need to revisit with new learning approaches.
+Great pre-cursor to Learn Objective-C on the Mac. _2010_

 ## Podcasts